YaSuenag/checkpointer/README.md

 See [example](example).

 You can build `example` with `mvn package`.
-Note that you have to run `mvn install` for checkpointer.
+Note that you have to run `mvn package` for checkpointer.

 ## 1. Run example app